GodotModding/gmlwiki/docs/api/mod_loader_mod.md

 !!! note
-	The `#!gd .translation` file should have been created by the Godot editor already, usually when importing a CSV file.
-The translation file should named `#!gd name.langcode.translation` -> `#!gd mytranslation.en.translation`.
+	The `#!gd2 .translation` file should have been created by the Godot editor already, usually when importing a CSV file.
+The translation file should named `#!gd2 name.langcode.translation` -> `#!gd2 mytranslation.en.translation`.

 ***